make-software/casper-net-sdk/Docs/Articles/Casper20MigrationGuide.md

 ### Transactions included in a block

 Blocks produced on Casper v1.x contain a list of deploys that differentiate between native transfers and all other types of deploys.
-On Casper 2.0, transactions (this includes legacy deploys too) have a category field that determines the processing lane to which the transaction is sent.
+On Casper 2.0, transactions (this includes legacy deploys too) the payment amount determines the processing lane to which the transaction is sent.
 The chainspec of the network determines the properties of each lane:

 1. Maximum transaction size in bytes for a given transaction in a certain lane.
 2. Maximum args length size in bytes for a given transaction in a certain lane.